mims-harvard/ATOMICA/README.md

 Training scripts for pretraining ATOMICA and finetuning ATOMICA-Interface and ATOMICA-Ligand are provided in `scripts/`.

 ### Inference with ATOMICA-Ligand
-Refer to the jupyter notebook at `case_studies/binder_prediction/ATOMICA_Binder_Prediction.ipynb` for an example of how to use the model for binder prediction. **TODO: add jupyter notebook**
+Refer to the jupyter notebook at `case_studies/atomica_ligand/example_run_atomica_ligand.ipynb` for an example of how to use the model for binder prediction.

 ### Explore ATOMICANets
-Refer to the jupyter notebook at `case_studies/human_interfaceome_network/ATOMICA_Network.ipynb`
+Refer to the jupyter notebook at `case_studies/atomica_net/example_atomica_net.ipynb`

 ### Embedding your own structures
-Make sure to download the ATOMICA model weights and config files from [Hugging Face](https://huggingface.co/ada-f/ATOMICA/).
+Make sure to download the ATOMICA model weights and config files from [Hugging Face](https://huggingface.co/ada-f/ATOMICA).

 **For embedding biomolecular complexes:** process .pdb files with `data/process_pdbs.py` and embed with `get_embeddings.py`.